 One characteristic that makes lightning so dangerous is its extensive range.
 Lightning has the ability to strike 10 miles or more away from the thunderstorm core, making it the first storm hazard to arrive and the last to leave.
 While it may not be raining at your location, lightning can still reach you.
+A "Bolt from the Blue" is a lightning bolt that travels a relatively large distance in clear air away from the parent thunderstorm and then strikes the ground.
+These events can be especially dangerous, as they appear to come from "clear blue sky."
 In addition, once the lightning strike hits the ground, it can travel up to 60 feet outward from the point of contact.
 The other characteristic that makes lightning so dangerous is its power and speed.
 The average lightning bolt carries 100 million volts of electrical potential.
 DID YOU KNOW???
-Contrary to belief, lightning CAN strike the same place twice, and rubber shoes or tires DO NOT protect you from lightning strikes.
+Lightning CAN strike the same place twice, and rubber shoes or tires DO NOT protect you from lightning strikes.
+Learn more lightning facts and myths.